Pandabase HTTP API allows developers to interact programmatically with their

 Request IDs

-our service, providing this request identifier to our support team will expedite
+If you encounter an issue with our service, providing the X-Request-ID to our support team will expedite the resolution process.